 The Association for Information Management

-is to serve information professionals and librarians across all sectors.
+...is to serve information professionals and librarians across all sectors.
 ASLIB supports members to enhance their own performance through the provision of comprehensive resources, specialist training, communities of practice , advice and international networking.
 ASLIB has a key focus on presenting essential reading and services for busy information professionals, translating research and policy for application.
-ASLIB provides expertise in information governance and management and the development of procedures and skills to steer organisations successfully in these areas.
+ASLIB provides expertise in information governance and management and the development of procedures and skills to steer organizations successfully in these areas.